hassan-shahbazi/swiftwasm-go/README.md

 ```

 ### Performance
 Larger binary size is not the only issue with Swift generated binaries.
-The more important issue is where _wasmer_ is almost 32 times slower in running Swift binaries comparing to Rust binaries with identical functions.
+The more important issue is where _wasmer_ is almost 32 times slower in running Swift binaries comparing to Rust binaries with identical functions. **With the execution times are same for both Rust and Swift, the main issue with Swift binary seems to be _wasmer_ compilation issue for large binaries.**

 ```bash
 $ binary=rust go test ./... -race -count 1 -run _Rust